New-Bamboo/Hermes/README.md

 ## Installation

+**Warning!** Hermes is still early in development, so as an extra caution step you should try it on a dedicated user account, not your main one.

 ### Prerequisites

 Hermes relies on Homebrew and RVM to work properly.
 While Homebrew is a de facto standard developers using OS X, there are a good number of people that use RBenv, so support for that is in the pipeline.
 We are happy to look at any pull requests.